Wed 4 Mar 2026

 Sharpen your service

-Gain renewed motivation, clarity and practical insight, ready to face the challenges of a stretched and evolving landscape.
-This event will provide you with actionable tools and fresh perspectives to:
+Renewed motivation, clarity and practical insight, ready to face the challenges of a stretched and evolving landscape.
+This event provided actionable tools and fresh perspectives to:

 • Strengthen your strategy with a national view of neighbourhood/community transformation and workforce priorities